 St. Louis Prostitution Defense Attorney

-Were you arrested for a prostitution related offense?
+Were you arrested for a prostitution-related offense?
 You are innocent until proven guilty, but time is of the essence.
 The Hammer Law Firm, LLC specializes in sex crime cases, including charges such as prostitution, patronizing prostitution, and promoting prostitution.
-If you were arrested, call us today for a free and confidential consultation.

 Prostitution definition: "A person commits prostitution if he engages or offers or agrees to engage in sexual conduct with another person in return for something of value to be received by the person or by a third person."

 Penalties for prostitution range in severity depending on the nature of the offense.
 Whether you face a misdemeanor or a felony prostitution charge, aggressive defense is essential to avoid serious penalties.